-A. Fact #1: Jesus returned to heaven (9).
+A. Jesus returned to heaven (9).
 "After he said this, he was taken up before their very eyes, and a cloud hid him from their sight."

 And just that suddenly, He was gone.

-Where is Jesus today?
+He told them what to do, and then left.
+Where is He today?
 He is in heaven.
-That's a fact.
-Many witnesses saw Him go.
-This, too, is a fact...
+That's a certainty, for many witnesses saw Him go.

+This, too, is a certainty...

-B. Fact #2: Jesus will return to earth (10-11).
+B. Jesus will return to earth (10-11).
 "They were looking intently up into the sky as he was going, when suddenly two men dressed in white stood beside them.
 'Men of Galilee,' they said, 'why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.'"
+This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.""

 I'm intrigued by the impact Jesus' departure had on His followers.
 There they stood, paralyzed as it were, looking up into the sky.
 Until the angels' message jolted them into reality.

 "Why are you standing here, looking up?" they asked.
 First of all, He's coming back.
 This same Jesus is coming back.
 And second of all, you've got a job to do.
 Before He returns, tell the world about Him.

-It's a fact.
+Friends, these are the facts.
 Jesus returned to heaven.
-And it's a fact.
-Jesus will return to earth.
-Do you know what that means?
-In practical terms...
+And Jesus will return to earth.
+Which means two things for us...

 1. This is no time for standing around.
-On the other hand...
+Rather...

 2. This is a perfect time for reaching out.
 There's work to be done.
 The Savior gave us a job to do.
+He did the work to save.
+He gave us the work of making His salvation known to the nations.

-I don't think we realize how seriously the first generation of the church took Jesus' final words.
+I don't think most of us realize how seriously the first generation of the church took Jesus' final words.
 Within thirty years they spread the message of Christ from Jerusalem all the way to the capital city of Rome and beyond!